stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 The result is `%10000001`, which would be the correct answer if we were adding unsigned values, but we are not.
 This result is actually -127 in two's complement representation, which is the wrong result.
 The problem is that bit #7 in a signed byte is reserved for the value's sign, so there is actually one less bit with which to represent a value's magnitude.
 A signed byte value can only represent values in the range -128 to +127, and the correct answer of +129 falls outside it.
 The result has _overflowed_ the available magnitude bits.

 Previously, when we added unsigned binary values, we could detect an invalid result because there would be a carry bit remaining after adding the MSBs.
 How can we detect overflow when adding signed bytes?
-We have to look to see if the sign bit of the result is correct given the particular values we are adding.
+We have to look to see if the sign bit of the result is correct given the particular values being added.
 In the example above, we added two positive numbers, +127 and +2, so we would expect the result to be positive as well.
-In fact, bit #7 of the result is set, and so the result is negative.
+In fact the result is negative because bit #7 of the result is set.
 This result would be identified as invalid.

 More generally, when adding a negative value to a positive value, or a positive value to a negative value, overflow cannot occur.
 But when adding two positive values and the result is negative, or when adding two negative values and the result is positive, overflow has occurred.

-Note that a remaining carry bit does not indicate an invalid result, as it does when adding unsigned values.
+Note that a remaining carry bit does not indicate an invalid result as it does when adding unsigned values.
 You should in fact ignore any remaining carry bit.

 We have to use 16-bit signed values in the above calculation to get the correct result.
 As you might expect, we have to add signed multi-byte values one byte at a time, starting with the LSBs and finishing with the MSBs, all the while tracking any carry bits between bytes.
 When performing the final addition of the MSBs, we need to check for overflow to ensure that the result is valid.
 We also ignore any carry bit that remains from this final addition.